Fotis Sotiropoulos

-Fotis Sotiropoulos is a Greek-born American engineering professor and university administrator known for his research contributions in computational fluid dynamics for river hydrodynamics, renewable energy, biomedical and biological applications.
+Fotis Sotiropoulos (born August 30, 1963) is a Greek-born American engineering professor and university administrator known for his research contributions in computational fluid dynamics for river hydrodynamics, renewable energy, biomedical and biological applications.
 He currently serves as the Executive Vice President and Provost at the Pennsylvania State University, a position he has held since August 11, 2025.

 Biography

 Born and raised in Athens, Greece, Sotiropoulos earned his Diploma in mechanical engineering from the National Technical University of Athens in Greece (1986).
 In 1987 he moved to the United States to pursue his graduate studies.
 He received a M.S. degree in aerospace engineering from the Pennsylvania State University (1989) and a Ph.D. in aerospace engineering and engineering mechanics from the University of Cincinnati (1991).
 From 1991 to 1995 he was a postdoctoral associate and assistant research scientist at the University of Iowa Institute for Hydraulic Research in Iowa City, IA.

 Career

 Fotis Sotiropoulos serves as the Executive Vice President and Provost at the Pennsylvania State University, where he also holds a tenure appointment as professor in the Department of Mechanical Engineering.
 Prior to that, Sotiropoulos served as Provost and Senior Vice President of Academic Affairs at Virginia Commonwealth University (2021-2025), and as the Dean of the College of Engineering and Applied Sciences at Stony Brook University (2015-2021).
 From October 2020 to March 2021 he also served as Interim Provost and Senior Vice President for Academic Affairs at Stony Brook University.
 Sotiropoulos was also SUNY Distinguished Professor of Civil Engineering at Stony Brook University.
 Prior to that, Sotiropoulos served as the director of the St. Anthony Falls Laboratory, the founding director of the EOLOS wind energy research field station, and the James L. Record Professor of Civil, Environmental and Geo-Engineering at the University of Minnesota, Twin Cities (2006–2015).
 Prior to that, he was on the faculty of the School of Civil and Environmental Engineering at the Georgia Institute of Technology, with a joint appointment in the G. W. Woodruff School of Mechanical Engineering (1995–2005).